tulios/article_search/README.md

 # Article Search in Go

-A program for searching articles (study purpose)
+This is a program written in Go for searching articles (study purpose)

 ## Run